Panasonic LX15 vs Sony A7S

 It is notable that the A7S has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX15 does not feature such a mic input.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic LX15 better than the Sony A7S or vice versa?
 The listing below highlights the relative strengths of the two models.